efeelize/eng/kaiyan/work/presentation/give_presentation.md

 > People remember emotionally-charged messages much more readily than fact-based ones.

 # 4.Using a memorized script
 > Using a memorized script can actually increase performance anxiety.
-An outline, on the other hand, is a very practical tool to help speakers prepare and deliver.
+An outline, on the other hand, is a very practical tool to help speakers prepare and deliver.Right, so a lot of our speakers are plagued /pleɡ/ [v.困扰] by performance anxiety, and one way to get around that is to just make an outline.Yeah, that way you're not actually memorizing the words, you can memorize the ideas, the flow, the structure, right?
+That's something you don't even have to memorize it, because most people expect you to have some kind of paper, like some kind of script to on stage, but the script doesn't have to be like a movie script, now you must say all these lines.Right, that's really going to tie you down at the piece of paper.

+> Yeah, this is kind of fun, right?
+Because obviously, these little questions are ones that we use every single day.You know like what, I didn't hear you, yeah, so what, I don't care or should I care and then you know, now what, what should we do.Implications   /'ɪmplɪ'keʃən/ [n. 暗示], exactly.
+Up now, just be able to kind of internalized /ɪn'tɝnəlaɪz/ [vt. 使内在化] that structure.

 # 5.Structure will set you free!
 >  A great structure to use is "What? - So what? - Now what?", which can also be useful in spontaneous speaking situations, such as job interviews.When using this structure, you start with your central claim ("I am qualified for this position because of my experience") and then explain its importance or value ("This experience will allow me to start contributing to your firm immediately") before concluding with a call to action or next steps ("So when can I start?").